-Cooking with teens, especially in these uncertain times can be a way to get kids out of their rooms, set the stage for conversation and make sure they are doing okay.
-It also may fill the gap in some of the education they could be missing out on with schools closing ahead of schedule.
-Cooking may not be “academic” but it certainly can be a great life skill that will be important to know when teens leave your nest.
+Cooking with teens, especially in stressful times can be a way to get kids out of their rooms, set the stage for conversation, and make sure they are doing okay.
+Cooking is a great life skill that will be important to know when teens leave your nest.
 My 17-year-old told me that he wants to learn a few dishes that he can make really well so that he can cook for himself and his friends when he goes away to college this fall.
 He’s hoping to get an occasional free meal in exchange for his cooking skills!

 Here are a few tips to help get your kids in the kitchen:

-Keep it Simple: Especially during this pandemic there can be a lot of different stressors that are taxing us and our teens.
-When we engage teens in cooking with us, we don’t want to add to our pile of stress.
+Keep it Simple: When we engage teens in cooking with us, we don’t want to add to our pile of stress.
 Come up with simple meals or recipes that kids can accomplish easily and can help with your weekly cooking requirements.
 In the Facebook live below my 17-year-old and I made a simple lunch of Power Grilled Cheese.